Yedya/Portfolio/README.md

 ## Welcome to GitHub Pages!

-I am a driven person who loves to learn about new technologies and improve my skills

-I am never satisfied with a project until I know it has been completed to the best of my abilities,which makes me somewhat of  a perfectionist.
+I am a driven person who loves to learn about new technologies and software practices.
+I am never satisfied with a project until I know it has been completed to the best of my abilities.I can be a strong member of a team, often stepping up to lead if there is a need for it.
+I'm passionate about game development and I enjoy seeing people getting enjoyment out of the games I make!

 ### Markdown